 Wait, you may be thinking…how can an ozone sauna be safe if breathing it in can be toxic?
 And yes, ozone does stress the lungs.
 If you breathe it in, you're likely to start coughing right away.
 However, breathing in small amounts of ozone has a hormetic effect on the body (also looked at in this study) which means that the minor irritation and damage stimulates the body to repair itself.
 It's kind of like cold therapy or nootropics—you don't want to overdo it, but limited exposure, under the supervision of a medical professional, can be highly beneficial.

-While I have already covered ozone therapy in various capacities, I wanted to revisit it in this article because I was recently introduced to a man who has been dubbed “The Ozonaut” for making research on ozone therapy more accessible and digestible—I mean, how could I not talk to him with that moniker?
-Micah Lowe is the founder of DrsOzone, a company that makes comprehensive educational materials on ozone therapy for patients and doctors.
+While I have already covered ozone therapy in various capacities, I wanted to revisit it in this article because I was recently introduced to a man who has been dubbed “The Ozonaut” for making research on ozone therapy more accessible and digestible.
+He is the founder of DrOzone, a company that makes comprehensive educational materials on ozone therapy for patients and doctors.

-During nursing school, Micah found a passion for ozone therapy while working for his father on ultraviolet blood irradiation, which is an alternative medical procedure in which the blood is exposed to low-level light (often laser light) for therapeutic purposes.
-Micah devoted himself full-time to developing ozone therapy equipment—dropping out of nursing school—after watching his brother run out of conventional treatments for a terminal brain tumor.
-Micah is also involved with Simply O3, an ozone therapy company that is committed to serving people with humility, providing reliable, easy-to-use products that meet the highest standards, and communicating promptly and thoroughly.
-Micah will even donate kits to those who have illnesses yet can't afford to purchase the equipment on their own.
+During nursing school, the man called “The Ozonaut” found a passion for ozone therapy while working for his father on ultraviolet blood irradiation, which is an alternative medical procedure in which the blood is exposed to low-level light (often laser light) for therapeutic purposes.
+He devoted himself full-time to developing ozone therapy equipment—dropping out of nursing school—after watching his brother run out of conventional treatments for a terminal brain tumor.
+He is also involved with Simply O3, an ozone therapy company that is committed to serving people with humility, providing reliable, easy-to-use products that meet the highest standards, and communicating promptly and thoroughly.
+He would even donate kits to those who have illnesses yet can't afford to purchase the equipment on their own.

 So, despite the American Lung Association calling ozone “one of the most dangerous and widespread pollutants in the U.S.,” the reality is that—practiced correctly—ozone therapy has benefits that are proven and consistent, and there are also minimal side effects.
 While I have advocated for ozone therapy in the past, in the podcasts above, for example, I thought it was time to devote an article to ozone therapy basics and how it can even be done at home, as I realize that much of what I have talked about before—such as ozone steam saunas that can cost upwards of $5,000—may not be accessible to you.